kaseywolff/Codesweeper/README.md

   - Medium is a 16x16 grid
   - Hard is a 16x30 grid
   - Custom - a user can select the size of grid they would like to play
-- I have encountered difficulty setting up dev/ production localhosts, so currently localhost:3000 is where you can work and view changes
+- I am unsure if I have set up dev/ build local hosts up correctly.
+I'll need to look into it more, but for now, `npm run dev` will start localhost:8080 where you can see any changes you make.
 - Refactoring and using React functional components and hooks as opposed to class components would be an interesting challengs

 Because I did not implement varying levels of difficulty, I hard coded in what I needed for a 9x9 grid.
 Changing this would be a rather significant project.